datacommonsorg/docsite/import_dataset/schema_less_guide.md

 This guide may also be used as a stand-alone document for familiarizing oneself with the Data Commons schema-less import process.

-[Schemas](https://github.com/datacommonsorg/schema), [data](https://github.com/datacommonsorg/data), and [import tools](https://github.com/datacommonsorg/import) all live in the Data Commons [Github](https://github.com/datacommonsorg), with accompanying technical documentation included in each repository under the respective “docs” folders.
+[Schemas](https://github.com/datacommonsorg/schema), [data](https://github.com/datacommonsorg/data), and [import tools](https://github.com/datacommonsorg/import) all live on Data Commons [Github](https://github.com/datacommonsorg), with accompanying technical documentation included in each repository under the respective “docs” folders.

 ## Goal